Keavon/Trackbox/_methods-playback/onPlaybackStarted.md

       - function
 ---

-The `tb.onPlaybackStarted()` function calls the passed function when playback starts or resumes from pause.
+The `tb.onPlaybackStarted()` method calls the passed function when playback starts or resumes from pause.

 {% highlight javascript %}
 // Alerts "I just started playing!" when playback starts or resumes